dcousineau/orlex/README.md

 Want To Help?
 ---

 Please do!
-Just remember this is super early alpha under going "api stress testing" (meaning I'm using this internally on a project and new features are being implemented on demand and going through trial-by-fire).
+Just remember this is early alpha under going "api stress testing" (meaning I'm using this internally on a project and new features are being implemented on demand and going through trial-by-fire).

 To-Do
 ---